 The hiking or cycling trail is the same.
 Both are economical but require time and a lot of physical strain.
 Check the weather and wear appropriate clothes.
-Good shoes are a must as it involves long distances.
+Good shoes are a must as they involve long distances.
 If you cannot cover all six in one day, plan for two days.

 Car/ Public Transport

 Both car and public transport happen to lean towards being more expensive, despite requiring less physical taxation.
 Regardless, you might have to walk from the bus stop/parking lot to the destination.
-Use Rejseplannen (Android, IOS) or the DOT tickets app (Android, IOS) for checking your ideal transport options.
+Use Rejseplannen (Android, IOS) or the DOT tickets app (Android, IOS) to check your ideal transport options.